Standards, Regulations, and Laws

 is summarized on the diagram below.

-Those Level 3 credit card system rules and the associated contracts are also governed by: (1) Level 1 general law (e.g., the law of contracts, the law of negligence, etc.), and (2) Level 2 generic credit card system law written to regulate all credit card systems (e.g., Regulation Z 12 in the U.S.).
-Like the legal environment governing identity systems, this combination of Level 3 system rules and contracts, and Level 1 and 2 law forms the legal environment in which each credit card system operates.
+Those Level 3 credit card system rules and the associated contracts are also governed by: (1) Level 1 general law (e.g., the law of contracts, the law of negligence, etc.), and (2) Level 2 generic credit card system law written to regulate all credit card systems (e.g., Regulation Z in the US).
+Like the legal environment governing identity systems, this combination of Level 3 system rules and contracts and Level 1 and 2 law forms the legal environment in which each credit card system operates.

 Currently, most law applicable to identity systems is general law (Level 1).
-Typically, this law was written for a purpose completely unrelated to identity management (e.g., tort law, contract law, warranty law, privacy law, etc.), and without considering how it might apply to identity systems.
+Typically, this law was written for a purpose completely unrelated to identity management (e.g., tort law, contract law, warranty law, privacy law, etc.) and without considering how it might apply to identity systems.
 In fact, in many cases it was written before the concept of identity systems even existed.
 And in some cases, the law developed over hundreds of years via common law and court decisions.
-Nonetheless, such general law often applies to identity system-related activities, and often in ways that were unanticipated at the time of its original adoption.
+Nonetheless, such general law often applies to identity system-related activities, often in ways that were unanticipated at the time of its original adoption.

 Identity systems primarily deal in information.
 Thus, the Level 1 law that applies to identity systems will typically include those laws that address various aspects of transactions involving information.
 This primarily includes law governing the following aspects of information:

 -- Collection, Use, and Transfer of Identity Information